arijitsh/skolemfc/README.md

 ./install.sh
 ```

-Please follow `INSTALL.md` if the script reports some error.
+Please follow `INSTALL.md` if the script reports some error, or you need more instructions for compiling in other OS, etc.